-This article will cover commercial grease trap maintenance.
-It’s amazing how technology and science could lead to a much better food industry.
+There are many nuances to commercial grease trap maintenance.
+It’s amazing how technology and science have re-sculpted the food industry.
 Making and serving food is no picnic.
 It involves careful manipulation of ingredients and processes that make each food item or dish unique and enticing.
-There are so many innovative food products that have are out in the market such as egg substitutes, skim milk, sausages, cheeses, ice cream, bread, cookie dough, chocolate bars, and hotdogs, among others.
+There are so many innovative food products that are out in the market such as egg substitutes, skim milk, sausages, cheeses, ice cream, bread, cookie dough, chocolate bars, and hotdogs, among others.
 These food products get manufactured at a steady pace because of the constant demand for them.
 The more fast-paced life becomes, the more ready-to-eat everything is, the more complex the food processing procedure gets.
 And as more and more food establishments and facilities come up with more complex dishes or food items, the more FOG (fats, oils, grease) is produced.

 The United States, known for the abundance of food establishments, is suffering from the FOG crisis.
 FOG is constantly being produced every single day so that the food demands of Americans could be met.
 It isn’t an easy fact to deal with especially for food establishment owners.
 They are constantly facing lawsuits and paying hefty fines because of the FOG overflow that takes place within their premises.
 The government has already set a limit to the amount of FOG that could mix in with the wastewater.
 But even if the limit is set, inability to monitor and maintain the grease trap still leads to unacceptable FOG levels in the untreated effluent.